Hawker (trade): Africa

 In many African metropolitan areas, hawkers, commonly referred to as "vendors", are seen everywhere.
 They sell a wide range of goods such as fish, fruits, vegetables, clothes and books.
-In suburban areas, they go door to door, and in more commercial areas, they usually have stands or lay their goods on the ground.
+In suburban areas, they go door to door; in more commercial areas, they usually have stands or lay their goods on the ground.
 In the afternoon, many of them sell commercial goods in the more crowded parts of the cities, and at night, they sell juices, tea and snacks.
 The prices are lower than in shops and so attract people on low incomes.

 Asia

 India

 According to the Ministry of Housing and Urban Poverty Alleviation, there are 10 million street vendors in India, with Mumbai accounting for 250,000, Delhi has 200,000, Kolkata, more than 150,000, and Ahmedabad, 100,000.
 Most of them are immigrants or laid-off workers, work for an average 10–12 hours a day, and remain impoverished.
 Though the prevalent license-permit raj in Indian bureaucracy ended for most retailing in the 1990s, it continues in this trade.
 Inappropriate license ceiling in most cities, like Mumbai which has a ceiling 14,000 licenses, means more vendors hawk their goods illegally, which also makes them prone to the bribery and extortion culture under local police and municipal authorities, besides harassment, heavy fines and sudden evictions.
 In Kolkata, the profession was a cognisable and non-bailable offense.

-Over the years the street vendors have organized themselves into trade unions and associations, and numerous NGO's have started working for them.
+Over the years, the street vendors have organized themselves into trade unions and associations, and numerous NGO's have started working for them.
 In fact, The National Association of Street Vendors of India (NASVI) based in Delhi, is a federation of 715 street vendor organizations, trade unions and non-governmental organizations (NGOs).
 Kolkata has two such unions, namely the Bengal Hawkers Association and the Calcutta Hawkers' Men Union.
 In September, 2012, long-awaited Street Vendors (Protection of Livelihood and Regulation of Street Vending) Act was introduced in the Lok Sabha (Lower of Indian Parliament) aimed at providing social security and livelihood rights, and regulated the prevalent license system.
 The Bill was passed in the Lok Sabha on 6 September 2013 and by the Rajya Sabha (upper house) on 19 February 2014.
 The bill received the assent of the President of India on 4 March 2014.
 Only three states have implemented the bill as of April 2017.
 The bill handed governance over public space and vendors over to municipalities.
 Although, one of the main purposes of the Street Vendors Act was to allow the vendors to have a voice in governance, the bill made conditions more difficult for vendors as they have become more heavily scrutinized.